danielgroves/danielgroves.net/src/notebook/_posts/2017-05-03-fstop-guru-ul.md

   {% figcaption %}F-Stop Guru UL loaded and ready to go in my local woodlands.{% endfigcaption %}
 {% endfigure %}

-The bag fully loaded still doesn’t look huge, _yet it will happily swallowed two full-size tripods_, my JetBoil Mini Mo, mug, spare gas canister, two head torches, a hand-held torch, map, compass, snack, two liters of water, and numerous other things, as well as my medium-shallow ICU.
+The bag fully loaded still doesn’t look huge, yet I can carry two full-size tripods (externally), my JetBoil Mini Mo, mug, spare gas canister, two head torches, a hand-held torch, map, compass, snack, two liters of water, down jacket, and numerous other things, as well as my medium-shallow ICU.
 It is genuinely surprising how much the bag will hold despite its small size thanks to some clever use of materials from F-Stop such as military-grade mesh stretch-panels on the front-most pocket.

 The bag features two shoulder-strap based pockets for some emergency energy snacks, or as somewhere to stage an extra lens cloth and two plastic cargo straps.
-I don’t use these for carrying gear, so I’ve tucked one back up on itself to make space for my Peak Design Capture Pro clip, which tucks perfectly below.
+I don’t use these for carrying gear, so I’ve tucked one back up on itself to make space for my [Peak Design Capture Pro clip](https://www.peakdesign.com/product/clips/capturepro/ "Peak Design Capture Pro"), which tucks perfectly below.

 {% figure %}
-  {% img src: 2017-01-web-DSCF1799, alt: F-Stop have got the padding dialed on the back and straps for the Guru UL. %}
+  {% img src: 2017-01-web-DSCF1799, alt: F-Stop have got the padding dialed on the back and straps for the Guru UL; also note the Peak Design Capture Pro mounted on the left strap. %}
-  {% figcaption %}F-Stop have got the padding dialed on the back and straps for the Guru UL.{% endfigcaption %}
+  {% figcaption %}F-Stop have got the padding dialed on the back and straps for the Guru UL; also note the Peak Design Capture Pro mounted on the left strap.{% endfigcaption %}
 {% endfigure %}

 To further expand the equipment you can reach on the move the bag has two waist-belt pockets, one made of the same nylon as the majority of the bag, and the other from their mesh to make it expandable for slightly bulkier items.